Keeps vs Hims: Which hair loss treatments are better?

 • It poses few potential side effects, and the most common reactions are mild.

-• It’s available without a prescription, thanks to the lack of serious side effects.
+• The topical form is available without a prescription, thanks to the lack of serious side effects.

 As with most hair loss remedies, the sooner you begin your course of treatment, the better.
 You’ll want to stick with it to see results, as well; though it begins its work as soon as you start using it, minoxidil commonly takes a few months to show its effects.
 At that point, you should continue with regular treatment for as long as you want to keep your hair.